This post may contain affiliate links. Please read our disclosure policy.

 • Preheat oven to 425°F. Spray donut pan with cooking spray.

-• In large bowl, sift together flour, sugar, baking powder, salt, and all but 4 tablespoons of the freeze dried strawberries (you will use the remaining in the glaze).
-In a separate bowl, mix together buttermilk, eggs, melted butter, and lemon zest.
-Pour wet ingredients into the dry ingredients and mix just until blended.
+• In large bowl, sift together 2 cups cake flour, 3/4 cup granulated sugar, 2 teaspoons baking powder, 1/2 teaspoon salt, and all but 4 tablespoons of the 1.2 ounces freeze dried strawberries (you will use the remaining in the glaze).
+In a separate bowl, mix together 3/4 cup buttermilk, 2 large eggs, melted 2 tablespoons butter, 1 teaspoon vanilla and 2 tablespoons lemon zest.
+Pour the wet ingredients into the dry ingredients and mix just until blended.
 Fill each pan cavity up to the center post, about 1/2 to 2/3 full.
+I recommend adding the batter to a plastic bag and snipping off the corner to squeeze the batter into the pan, but you can also pour it in.

 • Bake 7-9 minutes in preheated oven or until the tops of the donuts spring back when touched.
 Remove donuts immediately from pan and allow to cool on wire rack.

-• Meanwhile, make the glaze by combining powdered sugar, lemon juice, and remaining crushed freeze dried strawberries.
+• Meanwhile, make the glaze by combining 1 1/2 cups confectioners sugar, 2 tablespoons lemon juice, and remaining crushed freeze dried strawberries.
 Stir well and allow glaze to sit.
 If its too thick, you can thin out with additional lemon juice or water by adding very small amounts at a time.

 Nutrition